This article is intended for Australian members. If you're looking for instructions for CoinJar UK, visit this article.

-Enhanced Security, otherwise known as two factor authentication (2FA) or multi-factor authentication (MFA) is an additional security measure you can add to your CoinJar that helps prevent it from being accessed by anyone but yourself.
+Enhanced Security, otherwise known as two factor authentication (2FA) or multi-factor authentication (MFA), is an additional security measure you can add to your CoinJar that helps prevent it from being accessed by anyone but yourself.

 How does it work?

-Whenever you sign in with your email address and password, you'll prompted to provide an authentication code that will be made available on one of your personal devices.
+Whenever you sign in with your email address and password, you'll be prompted to provide an authentication code that will be made available on one of your personal devices.
 Even if someone were able to obtain your sign in credentials, they would be unable to sign in to your CoinJar without having access to one of your Enhanced Security authenticators.

 Should I use Enhanced Security?